Today, I have something really incredible to share…

 82. Firearm Ammunition

-Ideally, you want to carry enough ammo to avoid having to ration.
+Ideally, you want to carry enough ammo to avoid rationing.

 That’s why I’m packing 22LR and adding a good takedown rifle.

-You could also cache ammo on your bug out route, and you should, but I can’t imagine trying to lug around 200 rounds of 44 Mags.
+You could also cache ammo on your bug out route.

 83. Taser